Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie.

 The dish originated from Scottish and West African peoples in the South.
 Scottish frying techniques and African seasoning methods combined to create this incredible dish.
 You can eat this dish hot or cold.

 It’s an easy Southern food to prepare yourself.
 We can’t guarantee you’ll be able to stop munching on the fried chicken.

 Grab your buttermilk and check out our tried and true fried chicken recipe.

 Pigs were one of the most prevalent livestock animals in the American South, and the Southern pork barbecue was created as a result.
 Other places have barbecue, but the core region for it is the Southeastern United States.

 Barbecue is often served at large gatherings and festivals, family reunions, or eaten after church.
-The incredible flavors and smells of a barbecue roast alone are enough to put people in a festive spirit.
-Paired with a mint julep recipe and you may have just found heaven.
+The incredible flavors and smells of a Southern BBQ roast alone are enough to put people in a festive spirit.

 Our Southern foods barbecue menu list is full of ideas that will ensure your next cookout is an absolute hit!
 We’ve got recipes for you to make the perfect potato salad, baked beans, sweet potato, and so much more!